Tchang27/SentimentAnalysis/README.txt

 Quit the program by typing .quit

 Known Issues and Bugs:
-Currently overfiting the training data, achieving around 9% accuracy on training data and 55% accuracy on testing data data
+Currently overfiting the training data, achieving around 55% accuracy on testing data data

 Acknowledgements: